Subscribe hereRSS of IELTS-Blog.com via RSS or via email Help

-Many of you have asked me about the difference between formal and informal writing in IELTS and this tells me that it’s a common problem.
-So here is what you need to know about the styles of writing in IELTS.
+Many of you have asked me about the difference between the formal and informal writing in IELTS and this tells me that it’s a common problem.
+So here is what you need to know about the styles of writing in the IELTS test.

 If you are preparing for the Academic IELTS module, both Task 1 and Task 2 in the Writing test are formal.
-For General Training candidates, Task 2 in Writing is always formal, and Task 1 can be formal or informal.
+For the General Training candidates, Task 2 in Writing is always formal, and Task 1 can be formal or informal.

 The difference between formal and informal styles is mainly in the vocabulary.
 Informal words are the ones used in everyday conversations and formal are used in books, contracts, business letters and essays.
 If the task requires formal writing – avoid using informal vocabulary.
 If the task requires informal writing, such as a letter to a friend, avoid using formal ‘heavy’ words.